Author: Revisions Contributed by Ashlee Highland, CARPLS

 - One motor vehicle in which interest does not exceed $2,400;

-- Wildcard Exemption: The exemption is $4,000 worth of property, including money in a bank account.
-The Wildcard Exemption is a stackable exemption.
-For example, you can add your wildcard exemption of $4,000 to your car exemption and have a car worth $2,400;
+- The Wildcard Exemption is a stackable exemption.
+Your client can use the $4,000 wildcard to add exemption value to other personal property exemptions.
+For example, your client can add the wildcard exemption of $4,000 to the car exemption of $2,400 and have a car worth $2,400.

 - $1,500 worth of implements, professional books or tools for a trade;